-As the largest non-profit provider of children’s and adolescent mental health programs in Ventura and Santa Barbara Counties, Casa Pacifica leads the way in working with children and young adults who struggle with complex behavioral and mental health challenges.
-We provide best practice and evidence-based care to guide diagnosis and treatment, and help youth heal.
+As the largest nonprofit provider of children’s and adolescent mental health services in Ventura and Santa Barbara Counties, Casa Pacifica leads the way in supporting youth with complex behavioral and mental health challenges.

 After leaving Casa Pacifica: